Avalanche score 3 third-period goals to beat Coyotes 3-0

+EDMONTON, Alberta (AP) — Colorado dominated well into the third period with nothing to show for it.
+All that firepower and the Avalanche could not solve Arizona goalie Darcy Kuemper.

+Once they broke through, an avalanche of goals followed, giving Colorado a hard-earned win to open the Stanley Cup playoffs.

-EDMONTON, Alberta (AP) — Nazem Kadri and J.T.
-Compher scored 10 seconds apart in the third period, Philipp Grubauer stopped 14 shots and the Colorado Avalanche opened the Stanley Cup playoffs with a 3-0 victory over the Arizona Coyotes on Wednesday.
+Nazem Kadri and J.T.
+Compher scored 10 seconds apart in the third period, Philipp Grubauer stopped 14 shots and Colorado opened the best-of-seven playoffs with a 3-0 victory over the Coyotes on Wednesday.

+“It was an easy game for us to get frustrated in,” Avalanche defenseman Erik Johnson said.
+“We played well the majority of the game and they locked it down.
+We just stuck with it, knew it was going to come.”

-Colorado dominated the Coyotes through the first two periods, outshooting them 29-7, yet couldn’t get anything past goalie Darcy Kuemper.
+Colorado dominated the Coyotes through the first two periods, outshooting them 29-7, yet couldn’t get anything past Kuemper.

 Grubauer made the saves when he had to for his second career playoff shutout and Kadri broke a scoreless tie by punching in a rebound on a power play with 7 minutes left.